quantumlib/qsim/docs/tutorials/multinode/terraform/README.md

 ```
 gcloud compute instances list
 ```
+You will see two instances listed:
+* c-manager: the core controller node
+* c-submit: the submit node where you will run interactive work.

-Identify the node name, then log in to the `submit` node.
+Identify then log in to the `submit` node.
 If you used the standard install, the cluster name is "c".
 In that case you would connect using the `gcloud ssh` command.
 ```bash
 gcloud compute ssh c-submit
 ```
 Now you are logged in to your HTCondor cluster.
-You will see a command prompt something like
+You will see a command prompt something like:
 ```bash
 [mylogin@c-submit ~]$
 ```